toolleeo/cli-apps/README.md

 * [umake](https://github.com/mcandre/unmake) - Makefile linter emphasizing portability, targeting the POSIX make standard.
 * [upnup](https://github.com/tomit4/upnup) - A command line utility that generates a LICENSE file in the current working directory.

+## <a name="prompt"></a>Prompts

+Prompts and welcome messages.

+* [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
+* [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
+* [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.

 ## <a name="science"></a>Science

 Tools for scientific research and science applications.